bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 Due to this indexing of variables, the restriction of $f_i$ had to be adapted slightly:
 {{< highlight-file "gen_sat.py" Python 40 42 >}}

-Besides the indexing the implementation implements the very same reduction to SAT that has been sketched above.
+Besides the indexing, the implementation implements the very same reduction to SAT that has been sketched above and maintains the general structure of the SMT-oriented implementation.
-What needs mention though is how to export the constraints in the [DIMACS](#TODO) exchange format used by virtually all SAT solvers:
+What needs mention though is how to export the constraints in the [DIMACS](https://www.domagoj-babic.com/uploads/ResearchProjects/Spear/dimacs-cnf.pdf) exchange format used by virtually all SAT solvers:
-{{< highlight-file "gen_sat.py" Python 65 74 >}}
+{{< highlight-file "gen_sat.py" Python 66 75 >}}

-Z3 provides _tactics_ that can be applied to a goal.
+Z3 provides [tactics](http://theory.stanford.edu/~nikolaj/programmingz3.html#sec-tactics) that can be applied to a set of constraints.
-By applying `card2bv` all occurring cardinality constraints will be reduced to propositional logic.
+By applying `card2bv`, all occurring cardinality constraints will be reduced to propositional logic.
-The subsequent `tseitin-cnf` tactic brings the resulting constraints into [conjunctive normal form](#TODO) (CNF) -- although the constraints almost are in CNF already.
+The subsequent `tseitin-cnf` tactic brings the resulting constraints into [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) -- in fact they almost are in CNF already.
-The resulting constraints can then be acquired in the DIMACS format which is essentially a convenient serialisation of constraints in CNF.
+The resulting constraints are then be output in the DIMACS format.

+Although a SAT-based characterisation is a lot larger than its SMT-base counterpart, it is less complex and is typically solved in orders-of-magnitude less time.
+Feel free to experiment with [the implementation](gen_sat.py), or try to reconstruct the full adder circuit [shown above](gfx/full_adder.svg) from the [generated SAT instance](full_adder.cnf) and [the solution](full_adder.log) found by a SAT solver.

+Still, the constraint that restricts the number of NOTs seems to make the SAT instance that characterises the introductory puzzle hard to solve.
+The next section proposes two additional assumptions that are rather weak but sufficient to alleviate the combinatorial explosion, and make the constraints solvable in reasonable time.

+## Solving the Puzzle
+The constraints that we used so far did not make any assumptions that could disregard potential solutions to the puzzle, but merely formalised the provided information.
+To make the combinatorial explosion more manageable, we will now also add some assumptions that are _likely_ to hold for the circuit, but may potentially disregard some solutions.

+First of all, if the puzzle allows the use of at most two NOTs, almost certainly both NOTs are necessary.
+It is also quite likely that if there is a solution, it can also be realised with both NOTs placed two gates apart, so the result of the first NOT can pass through all kinds of allowed gates (an AND and an OR) before reaching the last NOT.
+So there must be some $i$, such that both $f_i$ and $f_{i+3}$ are NOT gates.

+This is the first puzzle-specific assumption that distinguishes the implementation:
+{{< highlight-file "gen_puzzle.py" Python 54 58 >}}

+The second assumption is a lot weaker and concerns the connections of the outputs.
+If there is a solution, it likely can be formulated so that the outputs are connected to the very last gates of the circuit.
+In particular, $g_2$ can certainly be computed independently of $g_1$ and $g_0$.
+We can enforce these connections via:
+{{< highlight-file "gen_puzzle.py" Python 16 18 >}}

+With these additional constraints, it [took my machine 1,5h](puzzle.log) to solve the [corresponding SAT instance](puzzle.cnf) with 27 inner gates.
+The synthesised circuit looks as follows:
+{{< figure src="gfx/puzzle.svg" title="Solution to puzzle" >}}
+Since we only allow gates with fan-in 2, here, the NOT2 denotes a NOT on the second input.

+## Do Try This at Home!
+Although the SAT-based characterisation of logic synthesis turns out to be practically useful, especially when the artificial constrain on the number of gates is dropped, there is still room for improvement and experimentation.
+Here are some ideas that you might want to explore on your own (easiest first):

+* Instead of relying on an external solver to solve the generated constraints, use the API to invoke the check programmatically.
+* Automate the interpretation of the solutions found by a solver as logic circuits and plot them via [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).
+* Extend the characterisation to allow some composite gates.
+  For example, the [accepted solution](https://puzzling.stackexchange.com/questions/9438/invert-three-inputs-with-two-not-gates) has circuitry to decide whether more than $1$ (or more than $2$) inputs are $\mathit{true}$.
+  Requiring the synthesis to feature such blocks may speed up the synthesis of the puzzle's solution.
+* Instead of characterising the circuit for a fixed number of gates, devise an incremental variant of SMT-based or SAT-based synthesis.
+  It should be advantageous to have the solver reuse information established during checks with fewer gates.

+If you manage to solve the riddle without the domain-specific assumptions, or have any ideas how to do this more efficiently with SAT/SMT solving, please let me know.
+It might also be possible to solve this with the logic synthesis tools mentioned in [the paper](https://people.eecs.berkeley.edu/~alanmi/publications/2018/date18_exact.pdf) that discusses the practicability of the SAT-based encoding we ended up with.

 {{< list-resources "{*.py,*.cnf,*.smt2,*.log}" >}}